 By the time I’d begun compiling a playlist in readiness for a second gite-based holiday I’d added “Heroes” to my collection.
 The B-sides of both Low and “Heroes” are comprised largely of ambient instrumentals but, despite both albums forming part of Bowie’s ‘Berlin Trilogy’, their A-sides aren’t remotely similar.
 “Heroes” is louder, more aggressive, the tracks are longer and the lyrical content more verbose.
 Robert Fripp’s guitar is let loose all over it while Eno’s noodlings take a back seat.
 I’m not sure which album I prefer.
 I definitely find the second side of “Heroes” more stimulating than side two of Low but it is the first sides of both that hold all the aces.
 In this respect, side one of Low just about edges it on account of there being seven of them – ‘aces’ that is – to “Heroes”’ five.

 We’re at a crucial stage of our anthology now – the third quarter – and in this instance I’ve turned to jazz to sustain the listener’s interest.
 Jazz has an epic quality that I think sets a compilation up nicely for the final run in.
-You can’t just drop it in willy nilly, so I’ll often use a Stereolab tune, with their complex arrangements and fondness for vintage keys, to pave the way.
+You can’t just drop it in willy nilly, so I’ve used a Stereolab tune, with their complex arrangements and fondness for vintage keys, to pave the way.
 Stereolab had a new album due out at the end of August, but our French holiday couldn’t wait that long, so I reached for the EP they released in May 2000, The First of the Microbe Hunters.
 Thereafter, Chico Hamilton’s Conquistadors segues into the jazz-raga of Hungarian guitarist Gábor Szabó’s Mizrab.
 It’s a natural progression as Gábor plays guitar on both.

 I’ve got nothing to against The Beatles, but consider this: August 1965 and the Fab Four have just recorded Help!, their fifth studio album.
 The same year Chico Hamilton releases El Chico, his 23rd.
 I’m not going to argue that El Chico is a better album than Help! but it’s hard to make a case for, say, Ticket to Ride being anywhere near as sophisticated as Conquistadors.
 Gábor Szabó’s guitar playing is far more accomplished than either Lennon’s or Harrison’s, not because he’s more talented necessarily but because jazz simply offers more room for manoeuvre.
 It’s not so much a case of which music is better but what’s more interesting.
 (Ironically, one of Gábor’s first releases as a band leader was a cover of the Paul McCartney schmaltz-fest Yesterday.)